 Unfortunately, there are no Wildcard EV SSL Certificates on the market.
 The Certificate Authorities refuse to issue EV Wildcard SSL Certificates because of the security reasons, so as they want to have complete control over the subdomains that they issue an EV SSL to.
 That is why, your only solution is to buy a Multi-Domain [...]

 Yes, you can secure an IP address with an SSL Certificate.
 However, only some specific SSL Certificates will allow you to do that.
-Here are those SSL Certificates: - Comodo InstantSSL Premium Please note that all these certificates are Business Validation SSL Certificates, which means that you need to have a registered company in order to be issued one of [...]
+Here are those SSL Certificates: - Comodo InstantSSL Premium Please note that this certificate is a Business Validation SSL Certificate, which means that you need to have a registered company in order to be issued this SSL certificate. [...]

 A Multi-Domain Wildcard SSL Certificate is specifically created to allow users to secure multiple domains and sub-domains using one single SSL Certificate.
 NOTE #1: Any Multi-Domain Wildcard SSL Certificate should start with a non-Wildcard domain.
 This means that anytime you configure and request a Multi-Domain Wildcard SSL Certificate, you need to generate a CSR (Certificate Signing Request) for a [...]

 The sub-domains that you can secure with one Wildcard SSL Certificate have to be either 1st level sub-domains (e.g.: *.example.com) or 2nd level sub-domains (*.mob.example.com).
 You cannot secure 1st and 2nd level sub-domains with one regular Wildcard SSL Certificate.
 If you want to secure 1st level sub-domains and 2nd level sub-domains, you have to get a [...]